 Dr. Andre Richardson

 Dr. Andre S. Richardson is a native of Henderson, North Carolina.
-He serves as a Board Member for the African American Cultural Arts & History Center.
+He serves as Vice President for the African American Cultural Arts & History Center.
 He joined the Board in 2018, after learning about the great work that was being done by the organization in Burlington, NC.
 He was also inspired by the passion and tenacity of the organization’s founder and former executive director, the late Jane Sellers.

 Dr. Richardson works in the State Authorization Unit at the UNC System Office, in Chapel Hill, North Carolina.
 In this role, he monitors higher education institutions in a regulatory and assessment role.
 These institutions offer post-secondary degree activity in North Carolina, but they are not institutions that are a part of the UNC System.
 Most of these institutions are located outside of North Carolina and must seek authorization in North Carolina to offer post-secondary degree programs in the state.
 He serves on the School Closures committee for the National Association of State Administrators and Supervisors of Private Schools.
 Read More

 Pamela S. Moye, PhD, is a Licensed Clinical Addictions therapist specializing in military sexual trauma, individual, couples and family addictions.
 She is a consultant and Certified Tele-Mental Health Therapist.